 Updates on how dynamic, risk-managed investment solutions are performing in the current market environment.

-U.S. equity markets posted gains in only one of three indexes last week.
-The Dow Jones Industrial Average gained 0.11%, the S&P 500 lost 0.71%, and the NASDAQ Composite lost 1.57%.
+U.S. equity markets posted losses in two of the three indexes last week.
+The S&P 500 gained 0.02%, the NASDAQ Composite lost 0.39%, and the Dow Jones Industrial Average lost 0.50%.

 Last week, the gold spot price was down 0.45% and the U.S. Dollar Index was up 0.46%.

 Gold prices stayed above the 50-day moving average, closing last week at $1,767.20 per ounce.